WHAT IS A “SHIP” AND “VESSEL”, IN MARITIME LAW

 Legislators have tried for centuries to describe the words “ship” and “vessel”, and those meanings have been plagued with interpretational issues.
+What is a “ship” and “vessel”, in maritime law?
 The invention of revolutionary ‘contrivances' such submersible aircraft, and unmanned vessels and floating storage regasification units, has overwhelmed maritime law.
 This inherent pitfall has prevailed for a long time in the common law, where various statutes often include descriptions that are, to differing degrees, distinctly worded.
 This paper will attempt to answer whether the definition set out in the MSA 1995 is the all-encompassing sole definitive definition.

 The new meaning of “ship” contained in s.313 Merchant Shipping Act of 1995 is controversial, and stems from the previous, now largely obsolete Merchant Shipping statutes.
 The new law specifies a “ship” without defining vessel, and notes that a “ship includes every description of vessel used in navigation.”
 The preceding related term was contained in s.742 of the MSA 1894, which presents a circular definition of a “ship” and “vessel”.
 It says any ship, boat, or other type of vessel used for navigation is referred to as a “vessel” and a “ship” refers to any type of vessel not powered by oars that is used for navigation.
 An oared ‘boat' may be included under the word “vessel”, but would be omitted as a “ship” according to one decision.
 A description of a “boat” is not included in the 1894 Act.
 The existing definitional emphasis on "used in navigation" has been plagued by problems that the English courts, in particular, has failed to resolve.
 Courts have occasionally looked at whether the craft in question was specifically used in navigation during the activity that sparked the dispute.
 This method can be accomplished not only by evaluating the craft's operation, but also by evaluating the susceptibility of the individual waters to be navigated.